Sport Court needed a state-of-the-art facility with piping that could handle water hammer and wouldn’t get plugged up with lime, scale, and rust.

 FINDING A NON-CORROSIVE SOLUTION

-Leake used 1,800 ft of 6-in.
-Aquatherm Blue Pipe® to route cold water from a 3,000-gal Advantage Engineering chilled-water tank in the mechanical room across the warehouse to the manufacturing center’s long line of injection molding and extrusion equipment.
+Leake used 1,800 ft of 6-in. aquatherm blue® to route cold water from a 3,000-gal Advantage Engineering chilled-water tank in the mechanical room across the warehouse to the manufacturing center’s long line of injection molding and extrusion equipment.
 The piping was suspended from the ceiling on steel racking.
-Another 1,000 ft of 2-in.
-Aquatherm Blue Pipe was used for chilled water and compressed air for the injection-molding machines and the machine shop.
+Another 1,000 ft of 2-in. aquatherm blue was used for chilled water and compressed air for the injection-molding machines and the machine shop.
 Sport Court’s in-house maintenance department tied in the 6-in. x 2-in fusion outlets to feed the extruders.

-Long-lasting Aquatherm Blue Pipe is specifically engineered for heating and cooling, industrial, geothermal and compressed-air applications.
-All of Aquatherm’s piping systems are made of PP-R: a simple, chemically stable thermoplastic that is engineered to last for decades.
+Long-lasting aquatherm blue is specifically engineered for heating and cooling, industrial, geothermal and compressed-air applications.
+All of aquatherm’s piping systems are made of PP-R: a simple, chemically stable thermoplastic that is engineered to last for decades.
 PP-R won’t react with water or most dissolved chemicals, so it is unaffected by corrosion, scaling and erosion – problems that cause the majority of long-term piping failures.

 “Black pipe plugs up my water lines with scale, lime and rust.
 That plugging problem creates hot spots in the mold, and my plastic parts may become deformed.
 This creates scrap and down time, which is very expensive,” Leake explained.